tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 I have a SystemD service setup to run a bash script, which will generate a new story a few times a day.

-Once it's generated the story and created a new post, there is a second process, which will grab the text for all the stories, put it into files in the Piper runtime directory and create text to speech wave files for any text file which doesn't have a corresponding wave file.
+Once its generated the story and created a new post, there is a second process, which will grab the text for all the stories, put it into files in the Piper runtime directory and create text to speech wave files for any text file which doesn't have a corresponding wave file.
 After this, it runs another process to convert the generate a Mp3 of the file and puts it into the StoryTime repository.

 The third process will recreate the PodCast RSS and Atom file with the correct fields, and finally it updates the repository with the new story post, podcast feeds and audio files, which it uploads.